smikhalevski/doubter/README.md

 // ⮕ Shape<Array<{ name?: string, age?: number } | undefined>>
 ```

-Even unions, intersections and lazy shapes can be converted to deep partial:
+Unions, intersections and lazy shapes can also be converted to deep partial:

 ```ts
 const shape2 = d.or([